krestenkrab/hanoidb/README.md

 # LSM B-Tree Storage

-This Erlang-based storage engine implements &ldquo;Log-structured merge-trees&rdquo; &mdash; a storage structure described in [this paper](http://staff.ustc.edu.cn/~jpq/paper/flash/1996-The%20Log-Structured%20Merge-Tree%20%28LSM-Tree%29.pdf).
+This erlang-based storage engine implements a structure somewhat like LSM-trees (Log-Structured Merge Trees).
+The notes below describe how this storage engine work; I have not done extensive studies as how it differs from other storage mechanisms, but a brief brows through available online resources on LSM-trees and Fractal Trees indicates that this storage engine is quite different in several respects.

-The storage engine may eventually provide an alternative to Basho Bitcask and Google's LevelDB.
-Of those two, `lsm_btree` is closer to LevelDB in operational characteristics, except it uses fewer file descriptors than LevelDB, is not as performant, but it is implemented in just ~1000 lines of Erlang.
-For some the benefit of having a clean and simple Erlang implementation make it worth it.
+The storage engine may eventually provide an alternative backend for Basho's Riak.
+Of the existing backends, `lsm_btree` is closest to LevelDB in operational characteristics, but it is implemented in just ~1000 lines of Erlang.

 Here's the bullet list: